Your name plays a very important part in any document, especially your resume.

 Maybe you are a woman with a gender-neutral first name but with a feminine middle name.
 A middle initial will help you surpass a possible gender bias.

-Perhaps, you have a middle name that is difficult to pronounce.
+Perhaps you have a middle name that is difficult to pronounce.
 A middle initial might help you out.

 The best way to understand whether your target company has more of a professional or casual atmosphere is by checking the tone of their website, especially the ‘About Us’ section.

-It can be very advantageous.
+In fact, it can be very advantageous.

 Just remember to be consistent with what name you choose to display.